CharlesStover/reactn/README.md

 For functional components, `import { useGlobal } from 'reactn';` to harness the power of React Hooks!

-If you prefer decorators, you can continue to use the `react` package for your components and instead `import reactn from 'reactn';` and use the `@reactn` decorator!
+If you prefer decorators, you can continue to `import React from 'react';` for your components and additionally `import reactn from 'reactn';` for access to the `@reactn` decorator!

 ## Intuitive!

 Global state in class components behaves exactly like local state!
 Instead of `this.state` and `this.setState` to read and write to the local state, you can use `this.global` and `this.setGlobal` to read and write to the global state object.

 Global state in functional components behaves almost identically to local state.
-Instead of `[ value, setValue ] = useState(default)`, you can use `[ value, setValue ] = useGlobal(key)` where the key is the key of the global state to which you want to read and write.
+Instead of `[ value, setValue ] = useState(defaultValue)`, you can use `[ value, setValue ] = useGlobal(key)` where `key` is the key of the global state from which you want to read and to which you want write.

 You may also use `[ global, setGlobal ] = useGlobal()` to access the entire global object.

 ## Install